Tomorrowland (festival): Flag

 The festival's flag features the Tomorrowland logo on a background split into four quadrants diagonally, each separated by a white diagonal stripe, which in turn is bordered by a black diagonal stripe on each side, expanding towards the corners.

 The festival logo features a butterfly, crown and an eye.
 The butterfly symbolises freedom, the beauty of nature, and the purity of the human soul.
 The crown symbolises equality and stewardship, where as the eye encourages people to look out for each other and appreciate nature's beauty.
-The four background colours represent the classical elements of nature – water, earth, fire, and air.
+The four background colours represent the classical elements of nature: water, earth, fire, and air.

 For every flag bought, Tomorrowland donates €5 to the Tomorrowland Foundation, a global charity aiming to teach music, dance, and arts to children across the globe.

 Catering and accommodation

-Tomorrowland's Dreamville currently has seven camping areas ahead of the 2021 event.
+Tomorrowland's Dreamville currently has seven camping areas.
 The camping options range from the Magnificent Greens Area which houses basic campers to the Terra Soils Area which is their most luxurious camping option featuring lockable suites.
 Tomorrowland also offers mansion packages where guests stay in a privately rented mansion in the local countryside, and hotel packages where guests can stay in a variety of Brussels hotels.

-In terms of catering, the Tomorrowland site has numerous food outlets across the site serving a variety of street foods from across the globe; as well as local Belgian specialities.
+In terms of catering, the Tomorrowland site has numerous food outlets across the site serving a variety of street foods from across the globe, as well as local Belgian specialities.